- Complete text bound in hardcover or softcover

 Building LGBTQ Awareness and Allies in Our Teacher Education Community and Beyond, Laura-Lee Kearns, Jennifer Mitton Kukner, and Joanne Tompkins, Collected Essays on Learning and Teaching, 2014

 The authors discuss how they work to build awareness and allies within the higher-education context.
 They developed a curriculum to use in their pre-service teacher education program with the purpose of creating a pedagogy that embraces, celebrates, and honors all learners.

-Elements of Making, Shelly Rodriguez et al., Science Teacher, 2018
+Elements of Making: A Framework to Support Making in the Science Classroom, Shelly Rodriguez et al., Science Teacher, 2018

 Making is a curricular innovation that fosters a do-it-yourself mindset in problem-solving from design to production.
 The authors offer a matrix for lesson develop and implementation.

 Don’t Ask Me Why: Preschool Teachers’ Knowledge in Technology as a Determinant of Leadership Behavior, Anna Öqvist and Per Högström, Journal of Technology Education, 2018

 This research study examines the correlation between the attitudes that preschool teachers have toward the underlying elements of implementing technology in the classroom and their confidence in guiding their students’ learning.

 The U.S. Is Falling Way Behind in STEM But Kentucky’s Powering the Comeback, Garris Landon Stroud, Education Post, 2018